MWatty/the-office-memory-game-pet-edition/README.md

 * The information provided within this was initially supposed to be within a square however it was decided that a blurred black background covering the entire page was more in keeping with the design of the game.

 ## Features

 ### Existing Features

-* This website is reposnsive on all devices
+* This website is responsive on all devices

-* There are interactive elements throuhgout the website
+* There are interactive elements throughout the website

 * The website is categorised into two pages, a landing page and a game page.

 #### Landing Page

-* Navigation bar as expected located across the top of teh page, this acts as the Home button.
+* Navigation bar as expected located across the top of the page, this acts as the Home button.
 * Central banner with a brief description of what the website is about, this also contains two buttons.
-* Button one 'how to play!' when clicked gives the user simple instruciton on how to play the game and from here hte user can click to play.
+* Button one 'how to play!' when clicked gives the user simple instruction on how to play the game and from here the user can click to play.
 * Button two 'new game!' takes the user to the 'click to play' game page where they can start their game.
 * The footer is a simple with containing copyright information.